Electronic Press Kit

-Johnjames Bruce started as a humble side project idea under the name ‘Tonightspeaks’ when inspired by Mark Ronson’s ‘Version’ album.
-Back then, Johnjames wanted to unleash new song ideas after spending 10 years playing his only musical instrument at the time, the trusty bass guitar.
+Johnjames Bruce started as a humble side project idea under the name 'Phonicscene'.
+Back then, Johnjames wanted to unleash new song ideas after spending over 10 years playing his only musical instrument at the time, the trusty bass guitar.

-With the announcement ‘The Irrelevants’, a punk band who he played bass for would play a final gig as their 10 year anniversary by playing their final show, and ‘Finding Street Lights’ a heavy rock project at the time, not quite taking off, He suddenly found himself out of the band scene and almost instantly got itchy feet and set himself the challenge of learning new instruments, and for the first time, using his own vocals in order to write and record an album within 12 months, whilst involving the musical support of close friends.
+With the announcement ‘The Irrelevants’, a punk band which he played bass for would be marking their 10 year anniversary by playing their final show, and ‘Finding Street Lights’ a heavy rock project at the time, not quite taking off, He suddenly found himself out of the band scene and almost instantly got itchy feet and set himself the challenge of learning new instruments, and for the first time, using his own vocals in order to write and record an album within 12 months, whilst involving the musical support of close friends.

-In April 2018 'phonicscene' had another name change and simply became 'johnjames bruce' and featured on the flame radio drive home show, played his first busking slot at the Edinburgh Fringe Festival.
+In April 2018 'phonicscene' had a name change and simply became 'Johnjames Bruce' who featured on the flame radio drive home show, played his first busking slot at the Edinburgh Fringe Festival.

-2020 has so far been an adventure never experienced before, starting with the birth of his second son and Johnjames Bruce recording stripped back acoustic versions of the 'Staring at the sunlight' tracks, which were released as the 'Together' E.P. on all streaming sites, the plan and schedule was to play and busk as many places as possible, connect with old friends, meet and make new friends along the way, but sadly these plans have been put on hold due to the global Covid-19 pandemic.
+2020 was an adventure never experienced before, starting with the birth of his second son and Johnjames Bruce worked on stripped back DIY acoustic recordings of the previously planned 'Staring at the sunlight' tracks, which were released as the 'Together' E.P. on all streaming sites, the plan and schedule was to play and busk as many places as possible, connect with old friends and meet new friends along the way, but sadly these plans needed to be put on hold due to the global Covid-19 pandemic.

-Though not wanting to slow down, Johnjames has worked hard to fulfill and play more live performances via online streams while working his then full-time day job for the NHS.
+Not wanting to slow down, Johnjames worked hard to fulfil his bookings and play more live performances via online streams while working his then full-time day job for the NHS.

 With creativity and writing being a tool he uses to stay mentally grounded, Johnjames also wrote, recorded and provided the visuals for another DIY project 'The Declaration' a 6 track E.P. consisting of four songs and for the first time two spoken word pieces.
 Which was premiered via his Facebook and Youtube channels on the 11th July 2020.

-Johnjames Bruce is continually looking to develop his new musical venture and being a firm believer that live music is a community event, that can be used as a uniting force to inspire hope and love.
-Johnjames thoroughly enjoys sharing his music, story & adventure's with you lovely people ... so here goes... lets grasp it with both hands, a smile, a guitar ... another cup of tea, cold pint...And have a knee's up.
+Johnjames Bruce is continually looking and develop as an artist and being a firm believer that live music and art is a community event, that can be used as a uniting force to inspire hope and love.
+Johnjames thoroughly enjoys sharing his music, stories & adventure, and hearing stories of other people's adventures... so here goes, lets grasp it with both hands, a smile, guitar... another cup of tea or beer, and together let's enjoy what this journey brings.